kenny-io/shopify-gridsome/README.md

-# Gridsome Shopify Storefront Starter
+# Gridsome Shopify Storefront Starter template

 This template provides a bare minimun starter for the new Shopify Storefront API built with [Gridsome](https://gridsome.org)